Five Reasons Why You Should Make a Lasting Power of Attorney (LPA)

 - 3 min read

-When planning for the future, many people rightly focus on writing a Will.
-But just as important — and often overlooked — is the need to put in place a Lasting Power of Attorney (LPA).
-Without one, your loved ones could face serious delays, legal hurdles, and financial stress if you're ever unable to make decisions yourself.
+When planning for the future, many people understandably focus on writing a Will.
+However, an equally important aspect that is often overlooked is establishing a Lasting Power of Attorney (LPA).
+Without one, your loved ones may face serious delays, legal hurdles, and financial stress if you're unable to make decisions for yourself.

-Let me share a real client story to explain why this matters.
+Let me share a compelling client story to illustrate why having an LPA is essential.

 A Real-Life Story: When It's Too Late

 Earlier this year, I was contacted by Sarah, whose mother, Margaret, had suffered a severe stroke.
 Overnight, Margaret lost the ability to manage her own affairs.
-Sarah assumed she could step in to help with bills, care arrangements, and speaking to the bank — but because no LPA had been made, she quickly found herself powerless.
+Sarah assumed she could step in to help with bills, care arrangements, and discussions with the bank.
+However, because no LPA had been established, she quickly found herself powerless.

 Access to bank accounts was blocked.
-Care providers wouldn’t speak to her.
-To gain control, she had to apply to the Court of Protection, a process that took months, caused stress, and came with considerable cost — all while her mother needed urgent support.
+Care providers refused to speak to her.
+To gain control, she had to apply to the Court of Protection, a process that took months, caused significant stress, and came with considerable costs—all while her mother needed urgent support.

-Sarah’s story is far from rare, and it highlights just how crucial it is to have the right documents in place before a crisis.
+Sarah’s story is not unique.
+It highlights just how crucial it is to have the right documents in place before a crisis strikes.

 Five Reasons Why You Should Make a Lasting Power of Attorney (LPA)